X-GS: An Extensible Framework for Perceiving and Thinking via 3D Gaussian Splatting: Introduction

-Despite this rapid progress, these advancements typically operate in isolation.
-To combine their respective strengths, we propose the first work to unify these disparate 3DGS techniques from a comprehensive framework perspective: the X-GS framework, as illustrated in Figure~\ref{fig:intro}.
-Standing for an e\textbf{\underline{X}}tensible open framework for 3D\textbf{\underline{GS}}, the ``X'' serves as a placeholder prefix denoting distinct 3DGS paradigms, such as RGBD-3D-GS, pose-free-GS, online-GS, SLAM-GS, semantic-GS, and VLM-for-GS.
-This design ensures that future developments in these different directions can be assimilated into X-GS for continued improvement, directly showcasing its extensibility.
-Built upon this unified foundation, X-GS achieves real-time 3DGS-based online SLAM with semantic distillation while simultaneously bridging the gap to downstream VLMs.
+Despite this rapid progress, these advancements have typically been developed in isolation.
+To combine their respective strengths, we introduce X-GS, an extensible framework designed to unify these disparate 3DGS techniques, as illustrated in Figure~\ref{fig:intro}.
+The name stands for an e\textbf{\underline{X}}tensible framework for 3D\textbf{\underline{GS}}, where the ``X'' serves as a placeholder prefix denoting distinct paradigms such as pose-free-GS, VFM-for-GS, SLAM-GS, semantic-GS, and VLM-for-GS.
+By synthesizing these diverse capabilities, X-GS achieves real-time 3DGS-based online SLAM with semantic distillation while simultaneously bridging the gap to downstream multimodal VLMs.
+Importantly, X-GS serves as a foundational blueprint; while this paper presents one concrete instantiation, its extensible nature ensures that as individual research directions evolve, advanced variants of X-GS can be readily integrated.